Lantern clock

 A lantern clock is a type of antique weight-driven wall clock, shaped like a lantern.
 They were the first type of clock widely used in private homes.
-They probably originated before 1500 but only became common after 1600; in Britain around 1620.
+They probably originated before 1500 but only became common after 1600.
 They became obsolete in the 19th century.

 Origin of the name

 There are two theories of the origin of the name "lantern clock".
 One is that it refers to brass, the main metal of which English lantern clocks are made.
-Clocks were first made on the continent, at first of iron with iron wheels, and then later with brass wheels.
+Clocks made on the continent, first of iron with iron wheels, and then later with brass wheels.
 Later still, in France, Belgium and The Netherlands, clocks began to be made from brass.
 Brass alloys were then called latten, and it seems likely that brass clocks would have been called "latten clocks" (or "latten horloge" or "latten uhr" in the native languages) to distinguish them from iron clocks, and that "lantern" could be an English interpretation or corruption of latten.
 The other is that the name derived from the shape; the clock resembles a rectangular lantern of that period, and like a lantern was hung on the wall.

 In inventories of deceased clockmakers, lantern clocks are usually referred to as "house clocks", "chamber clocks" or simply "clocks", since in 17th century England they were almost the only type of domestic clocks that existed.
 It was only after a century had passed, when other types of domestic clocks began to be used in British houses, that more descriptive names for it appeared.
 Other names used for lantern clocks are "bedpost", "birdcage" or "Cromwellian" clocks.
 "Sheep's head clock" was a nickname term for a type of lantern clock that had an extremely large chapter ring covering almost the entire front.